 - A total of 400 hours of laboratory experience (research may substitute for up to 180 hours)

-The chemistry minor requires five courses (with labs) in chemistry, chosen in conjunction with a faculty advisor.
+The chemistry minor requires either five courses with five labs in chemistry or six courses with four labs, chosen in conjunction with a faculty advisor.
 No course numbered below CHE 111 may be used to fulfill the chemistry minor requirements.

 The physics minor requires five courses.
 Two required courses are General Physics 1 & 2 with lab (PHY 121/123L and PHY 122/124L).
 Three electives must be chosen in conjunction with the physics coordinator from this list: